-- After acquiring this tool, Neil has tried to improve the user interface of this tool.
+- After acquiring this tool, Neil tried to improve the user interface of this tool.

-- One of the free tool which lets you find the keyword by applying some filters or targeting options like search platform, language & country, etc. and gives a list of semantically related keywords including the important data such as exact search volume, CPC in native currency of the country you choose, and competition score, etc.
+- One of the free tools lets you find the keyword by applying some filters or targeting options like search platform, language & country and gives a list of semantically related keywords including important data such as exact search volume, CPC in the native currency of the country you choose, and competition score.

-- You can export all keywords in CSV format and save for later.
+- You can export all keywords in CSV format and save them for later.

 Cons of Ubersuggest

-- It’s not much accurate than those of premium keyword research tools but the price you pay it’s absolutely worth trying.
+- It’s not much more accurate than those of premium keyword research tools but for the price, you pay it’s absolutely worth trying.
 In this case, you need another tool to check the potential of the keywords you received from Ubersuggest.

 - No data about competitors that are ranking for the requested keywords.

-SEMrush is one of the most popular SEO tools for keyword research, backlink analysis, and streamlines your search engine optimization activities.
+Semrush is one of the most popular SEO tools for keyword research, and backlink analysis, and streamlines your search engine optimization activities.

 I forgot something.

-While most of the keyword analysis tools give you the list of relevant search terms, SEMrush goes a step ahead by letting you access the keywords that your competitor’s site is ranking for.
+While most keyword analysis tools give you a list of relevant search terms, Semrush goes a step ahead by letting you access the keywords that your competitor’s site is ranking for.

-You need not ask again and again, what keywords are my competitor using.
+You need not ask again and again, what keywords my competitor use.

 Using this tool may be a learning curve for most people, especially newbies, but I’m going to share a step-by-step tutorial to find real money-making keywords in a few clicks.

-However, you can get free 7 days SEMrush trial and check whether it’s useful or not.
+However, you can get a free 14-day Semrush trial and check whether it’s useful or not.

-While SEMrush pricing is competitive, the people from the third world countries or who are just starting out may feel this tool a bit overpriced.
+While SEMrush pricing is competitive, people from third-world countries or who are just starting out may feel this tool is a bit overpriced.